SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 put a backtick (:literal:`\``) before and after it.
 For example, ``class`` is not a valid identifier, but :literal:`\`class\`` is valid.
-The backticks aren't not considered part of the identifier;
+The backticks aren't considered part of the identifier;
 :literal:`\`x\`` and ``x`` have the same meaning.

 Inside a closure with no explicit parameter names,